 Select Wines

-The 2011 Dunn Vineyards Howell Mountain Cabernet Sauvignon shows a noticeable character on the nose with layers of aroma including a dusty nuance and slight dark pepper aroma.
-On the palate the wine is mouthwatering and juicy showcasing bright acidity with broad shouldered (somewhat chalky) long lasting tannins.
+The 2011 Dunn Vineyards Howell Mountain Cabernet Sauvignon shows plenty of character on the nose with layers including dusty and note of dark pepper.
+On the palate the wine is mouthwatering and juicy showcasing bright acidity with broad shouldered (somewhat chalky) and long lasting tannins.
 The structure on this wine is perhaps not quite as robust as some of the other young Dunn wines we have tried, but is an excellent example of a great wine produced during a challenging vintage.

 The 2004 Dunn Vineyards Howell Mountain Cabernet Sauvignon is crimson ruby in color with an elegant bouquet showing dark chocolate and nuances of raspberry as the bouquet opens.
 There is a lot of fruit in this wine especially up front with black currant and plum flavors.
 The palate is a union of rich layers of flavor, bright acidity, a dusty character and well-structured tannins.
 While full of flavor now, this wine still needs some time to cellar, and it will continue to evolve and reveal new complexities.

-The 2002 Dunn Vineyards Napa Valley Cabernet Sauvignon shows notes of red cherry, baking spices and hints of mocha on the bouquet.
+The 2002 Dunn Vineyards Napa Valley Cabernet Sauvignon is deep ruby; the bouquet reveals scents of red cherry, baking spices and hints of mocha.
 After 13 years at the time of our tasting, this wine still offers bright lively aromatics and smells younger than it actually is.
-The tannins have become more balanced and have perhaps softened over time; as a result, they are now fairly well integrated into the structure of the wine.
+The tannins have become more balanced and have perhaps softened over time; as a result, they are now fairly well integrated into the overall structure.
 The palate sports notes of red cherry and cranberry anchored by a fresh acidity which lingers brightly for quite some time.

 —

 Note the unusual design and placement of the labels; they are set on the bottles at an angle and spiral around its circular shape.
 This design has not changed since the founding of the winery.
-In addition, their Howell Mountain Cabernet Sauvignon is always coated with wax, which definitely makes it stand out while their Napa Valley Cabernet features a foil seal.
+In addition, their Howell Mountain Cabernet Sauvignon was coated with wax through the 2018 vintage transitioning to foil starting with the 2019 vintage – certainly appreciated by their restaurant partners.
+Only the Reserve El Camino bottling is now waxed as are large format bottles of the Howell Mountain Cabernet Sauvignon.

 The Dunn Vineyards Napa Valley Cabernet Sauvignon tends to have softer tannins whereas the Howell Mountain Cabernet Sauvignon is a bigger wine with more robust tannins and intensity of fruit.
-Both wines are built to age for a long time and will only become more complex if you are able to cellar these, but can certainly be consumed in their youth.
+Both wines are built to age for a long time and will only become more complex with additional cellar time, but can certainly be consumed in their youth.

-Dunn keeps the alcohol percentage in his wines lower than most area vintners, typically in the mid to high 13 range which is done by several processes including de-alcoholization, a process that can be conducted by reverse osmosis.
-Each vintage is different of course and some years they are able to pick early enough that no manipulation is needed to keep the final alcohol reading below 14%.
+Dunn keeps the alcohol percentage in their wines lower than most area vintners, typically in the mid to high 13 range.
+This is maintained by several processes including de-alcoholization, a process which is conducted by reverse osmosis.
+This is always done off site.
+Based on vintage variation including ripeness, during some years they are able to pick early enough that no manipulation is needed to keep the final alcohol reading below 14%.

-Randy’s focus is on terroir driven wines; his philosophy is that one needs to be able to taste where the wines are from.
-Wines that are high in alcohol generally lose the distinguishing characteristics that allow one to distinguish a sense of place because they are often accompanied by over ripe fruit flavors, maybe some slight residual sugar and a higher pH.
+Dunn creates terroir driven wines; Randy’s philosophy is that one needs to be able to taste where the wines are from.
+Wines that are high in alcohol generally lose the distinguishing characteristics that allow one to distinguish a sense of place because they are often accompanied by over ripe fruit flavors, sometimes a slight residual sugar and a higher pH.
+And these characteristics also affect texture.

 The Dunn wines are not trophy wines meant to earn high scores; they are not produced in a riper style, rather these bottlings are made to be enjoyed with food.
 As Randy told us, these are not “cocktail wines”!

 Randy’s wines are often enjoyed by collectors who have the patience and time on their side to lay them down for years.
-We have enjoyed some of his wines 10-15 years old and they are still very much full of life – the tannins have smoothed out during this aging but are still structurally very noticeable.
+We have enjoyed some of his wines 10-15 years old and they are still very much full of life; the tannins have softened during this aging but are still structurally very noticeable.
 Even after a decade+ of aging, some of these wines can easily age another decade+ before peaking.

 —

-If you have enjoyed the Dunn wines before and are a serious wine enthusiast and collector, you may request a visit but note that they are not open to the public.
+Visits are for serious wine enthusiasts and collectors, with guests often already familiar with the Dunn wines or referred by someone who is.
 They offer a very limited number of tours and tastings by appointment from Monday through Friday.
 And during busy times of the season, such as harvest in September and October, tastings book up a month or more in advance due to demand.

-Dunn maintains a very popular mailing list that is currently full, however interested parties can contact them to be placed on the wait list.
+Dunn maintains a popular mailing list that is currently full, however interested parties can signup to be placed on the wait list.
 The wines are distributed locally including sometimes at the Oakville Wine Merchant and are sold online through a variety of retailers.
 Dunn Vineyards maintains a library collection of their wines and sometimes will re-release older vintages to mailing list members.
+And the wines have limited international distribution including in the United Kingdom, Taiwan and Singapore.

-For more information about their wines, to schedule a visit, to join their mailing list to be notified of new releases every fall or to purchase wine, visit: www.dunnvineyards.com
+For more information, to schedule a visit, to join their mailing list to be notified of new releases every fall, or to purchase wine, visit: www.dunnvineyards.com

 The Dunn Cave